Serving Los Angeles, California and Surrounding Communities

-Refractive eye surgery is not a good option for everybody.
-In particular, traditional LASIK is not a good option for quite a few people.
-But since LASIK was first approved by the FDA, ophthalmologists have devised more ways of doing it, and this has increased the pool of candidates.
+Traditional LASIK eye surgery is an excellent vision correction option for a wide variety of people, but it may not be right for everyone.
+Thankfully, since LASIK was first approved by the FDA, ophthalmologists have devised more ways of performing this innovative procedure, increasing the pool of candidates.

-LASEK is one of the ways do to LASIK for people who are not good candidates for traditional LASIK.
+LASEK is an alternative way of performing LASIK for people who do not qualify for the original procedure.
 LASEK stands for Laser Epithelial Keratomileusis.
 It’s also called e-LASIK (epithelial LASIK).
-If you have been told that your have corneas that are too thin, too flat, or too steep for LASIK, you might still be able to have LASEK done.
+If you have been told that your corneas are too thin, too flat, or too steep for LASIK, you may be an excellent candidate for LASEK.

-One of the factors that most often lead to complications after LASIK is the corneal flap made at the beginning of the procedure.
-This flap removes surface cells to expose the next layer down, the stroma.
-The laser then removes small pieces of stromal tissue to reshape the cornea.
-Then the flap is replaced.
+The reason why some people may not qualify for LASIK is usually centered around problems with the corneal flap.
+This flap is created at the beginning of a traditional LASIK procedure, and involves removing surface cells to expose the next layer down: the stroma.
+The laser then removes small pieces of stromal tissue to reshape the cornea before the flap is replaced for healing.

-If the cornea is too flat (severe farsightedness -- hyperopia), removal of tissue will make it even flatter.
+- The cornea is too flat (severe hyperopia) – Removal of tissue will make it even flatter.
 The laser treatment for farsightedness removes tissue from the corneal edges to increase curvature.
 So again, the cornea may end up too thin to contain the eye’s internal pressure.

-If the cornea is too steep (severe nearsightedness - myopia), the problem is not in what remaining thickness of cornea there will be, but in creating the flap safely.
-It is more difficult to cut the flap safely on a steep curvature than on a flatter curvature.
-LASIK uses a microkeratome to cut the flap, an oscillating blade.
+- If the cornea is too steep (severe myopia) – It is more difficult to create a corneal flap safely on a steep curvature than on a flatter curvature.
 The flap could be cut too deeply, or unevenly, or with a hole in the center, or only partially.

 Flap creation in LASEK

-To create a thin enough flap safely, a LASEK procedure does two things:
+To create a thin enough flap safely, a LASEK procedure does two key things:

-It then uses an alcohol solution to weaken the cell connections.
-The solution is left on for about 30 seconds, and then your eye surgeon gently lifts the loosened flap tissue.
+- Dr. Khanna then uses an alcohol solution to weaken the cell connections.
+The solution is left on for about 30 seconds, then your eye surgeon gently lifts the loosened flap tissue.

 Afterwards, a bandage contact lens is used to protect the treated area while it heals.
-This takes between three and ten days, depending on how large an area was treated and the person's individual healing rate.
+This takes between three and ten days, depending on how large an area was treated and your individual healing rate.